david-lafontant/Portfolio-02/README.md

   @andres-condezo ANdres Condozo who help me handle Figma
   @Bondok6 Kyrillos Hany for his availability
   @mukhammadrizooff for his help with the animation
+  @sumairq for his help
+  @eduardosancho for all his contribution during the fourth week of th first module

 ## 📝 License